ismailfaruqi/tech-choices/README.md

 ### 12. Server OS: Ubuntu

-I guess if I have to choose only one operating system for all of my servers, it would be Ubuntu.
+I guess if I have to choose only one base operating system for all of my servers, it would be Ubuntu.
+But of course, you mix and match your OS based on your needs.

 ### 13: HTTP Manipulator: Kong

 Kong is excellent to manipulate your HTTP requests.

+### 14: Hypervisor: KVM

+Although there are many excellent supervisors out there, I really like KVM.
+It is free and easy to setup.

+### 15: Relational Databases: MySQL

+I actually don't like MySQL very much, it is that I have most exposure compared to other relational DBs like Postgre and Oracle.
+It comes with various flavors, the one I like most is Percona ones because there are a lot of other toolings around it.

+### 16: Messaging: Kafka

+Kafka is a very fast messaging system and very easy to configure.
+It is very complex to set up the operational tools around it, however it is pretty maintenance-free once it is going.

 ## Programming and Architecture